reshmabidikar/slate/source/includes/_payment.md

 **Response**

-If successful, returns a status code of 200 and a list of account audit logs with history.
+If successful, returns a status code of 200 and a list of payment audit logs with history.

 ### Retrieve payment attempt audit logs with history by id